reinecke/IOU/README.md

 So, what happened here exactly?
 We created our intial IOU `iou1`.
 This is a wrapper for some value that might be provided in the future.
-We then use `iou1.add_fulfilled_handler` to say when `iou1` is fulfilled, call the function provided with the value the IOU was fulfilled with.
+We then use `iou1.add_fulfilled_handler` to say when `iou1` is fulfilled, call the handler function provided with the value the IOU was fulfilled with.

 We then call `iou.add_fulfilled_handler` with a simple lambda that adds 7 to whatever value it's called with.
 In the first call to